Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 Commercial Wine Cellar Display

 My romantic woe was replaced by my “awe” of the great Italian play land.
 I immediately fell in love with the architecture.
-It was like walking into a fairy-world, mythical and religious—too big and too small at the same time.
+It was like walking into a fairy world, mythical and religious—too big and too small at the same time.
 It was an assault on my senses that I could not get enough of.
-I was at once alive, reminded of my own mortality and immortality, forever breathing and believing.
+I was at once alive, reminded of my mortality and immortality, forever breathing and believing.

 I began to learn all that went into creating and preserving these incredible pieces of art in a bottle.
 I visited the ancient wine cellars and wine bars.
 I feasted at so many of the great European restaurants.
 I immediately fell in love with the whole world of winery, food, and culture that the old world had to offer.